-How to Use Good Phrases and Words for Composition Writing & Essays?
+How to Use Creative Words and Phrases for Composition Writing & Essays?

-This blog post will teach you how to use good phrases for composition writing.
-It will also give you examples and ideas of Idioms, Similes, Metaphors or Personification that you can use in your compos.
+This blog post will teach you how to use creative and inspired phrases for composition writing.
+It will also give you examples and ideas of Idioms, Similes, Metaphors or Personification that you can use in your compositions.

 But first, here’s a Free Ebook – 80 Awesome Phrases to Wow your Teacher!